Apricot Glazed Pork Tenderloin

 - 1 tablespoon olive oil

-- 1/4 cup white wine Pinot Grigio was used
+- 3 tablespoons dry white wine Pinot Grigio used

 - 1 tablespoon Dijon mustard

-- Separate tenderloins, pat dry with paper towels and season with salt, freshly cracked black pepper and dried thyme on all sides and ends.
+- Separate tenderloins, pat dry with paper towels and season with salt, freshly cracked black pepper on all sides and ends.

-- Melt butter and add the olive oil in a large oven-safe skillet then over medium-high heat, sear the tenderloin on all sides and ends.
+- Melt butter and add the olive oil in a large oven-safe skillet over medium-high heat and sear the tenderloin on all sides and ends.

-- Pour the white wine (I used Pinot Grigio) and chicken stock into the skillet and bake at 375° for 10 minutes.
+- Pour the white wine (Pinot Grigio used), thyme and chicken stock into the skillet and bake at 400° for 10 minutes.

-- In a small bowl whisk the apricot preserves, Dijon, Worcestershire and Rosemary together.
+- In a small bowl whisk the apricot preserves and Dijon mustard together.
 Brush over the top, sides and ends of the tenderloins and continue baking another 10-15 minutes or until the tenderloins are done as you like:145° medium rare, 150° medium, 155-160° well done/no pink

 - Remove from the oven, allow the pork to rest for 5 minutes, then slice and serve.